boldbi/bold-bi-docs/docs/working-with-data-sources/renaming-a-data-source.md

 # Renaming a Data Source

-You can rename a data source using the `Name` field in the tools pane in data design view as shown (highlighted) in the following image.
+To rename a data source, you can use the `Name` field in the tools pane in data design view.
+This field is highlighted in the image below.

 ![Select rename](/static/assets/working-with-datasource/images/selectrename.png)

-Click `Save` button in the data design view.
+Click the `Save` button in the data design view.

 ![Save rename](/static/assets/working-with-datasource/images/saverename.png)

-After renaming the data source, changes will be reflected in the data panel as shown in the following image.
+Once you have renamed the data source, the changes will be reflected in the data panel, as shown in the image below.

 ![Data source name](/static/assets/working-with-datasource/images/datasourcename.png)